What are assets, liabilities and equity?

 assets = liabilities + equity

 Let’s say your company makes $20.
-That’s an asset.
-But that’s not all.
-It’s also either liability or equity.
-If Bank Y lent you that $20, it’s a liability you need to pay back.
-If that $20 was net profit, it goes toward the owner’s equity in the business.
+This cash is an asset, but it’s also either a liability or equity.
+If Bank Y lent you that $20, it’s also a liability you need to pay back.
+You would enter this transaction as both an asset and a liability, keeping your books balanced.

 Examples of assets, liabilities, equity